-The computer will display which networks it detects.
+The computer will display a list of detected networks.

-Select the network you want to connect to and click on 'Connect' to configure the connection.
-To add a network that is not broadcasting its Network Name (SSID), click 'Add'.
+Select the network you want to connect to and click "Connect" to configure the connection.
+To add a network that is not broadcasting its Network Name (SSID), click "Add."

-To edit the settings of a previously configured network, click 'Edit'.
+To edit the settings of a previously configured network, click "Edit."

-Click 'OK' to establish a Wi-Fi connection.
-Once the connection is established, you can unplug the USB Cable.
+Click "OK" to establish a Wi-Fi connection.
+Once the connection is established, you can unplug the USB cable.